Which are the best creatine supplements on the market right now?

 MyProtein recommends you take 3g along with your post-workout protein and carbs shake for maximum results.

-The fifth best creatine supplement on the market right now is Platinum 100% Creatine from Muscle Tech.
+The sixth best creatine supplement on the market right now is Platinum 100% Creatine from Muscle Tech.

 It does not contain a blend of creatine like some of the previously mentioned powders, instead choosing to focus on pure micronized creatine monohydrate.